daorton/node-find/README.md

  Modifiers:
   -i                            any regex's that follow are case insensitive
   -e                            any access or line too long (grep) errors are silently ignored
+  -depth                        max directory descend depth, 0 is top only, default is all depths
  Actions:
   -print                        print full path (default action) -print0                       print full path with \0 separator for xargs -ls                           print ls type listing -stat                         print raw stat result in JSON format -grep regex                   print lines in file matching regex
+  -sum                          print final sum of size of all file entries -cksum                        print cksum of file

  - regex "matches" means "contains" - use regex ^ and $ for beginning and end of string
  - watch out for shell wildcards / globbing - safest to put regex in quotes